-Frank is professor of history at Harvard.
-She is interested in transnational approaches to the history of modern Central and Eastern Europe, particularly the Habsburg Empire and its successor states.
+Alison Frank Johnson is professor of history at Harvard University and a resident faculty at the Minda de Gunzburg Center for European Studies.
+She is interested in transnational approaches to the history of modern central and eastern Europe, particularly the Habsburg Empire and its successor states.
 Her first book, Oil Empire: Visions of Prosperity in Austrian Galicia (2005), was awarded the Barbara Jelavich Book Prize, the Austrian Cultural Forum Book Prize, and was co-winner of the Polish Studies Association’s Orbis Prize in Polish Studies.
-Her current book project, Invisible Empire: A New Global History of Austria, focuses on the Adriatic port city of Trieste and the Habsburg Monarchy’s participation in global commerce in the long nineteenth century.
-Other interests include slavery, serfdom, and their abolition in Europe and the Mediterranean; the global history of capital punishment and its abolition; and environmental history.
+Her book project, Invisible Empire: A New Global History of Austria, focuses on the Adriatic port city of Trieste and the Habsburg Monarchy’s participation in global commerce in the long nineteenth century.
+Other interests include slavery, serfdom, and their abolition in Europe and the Mediterranean; the global history of capital punishment and its abolition and environmental history.
 Frank is associate director of the Center for History and Economics.

 Professor of History, Harvard University